ibm-cloud-docs/devsecops/devsecops-incident-issues.md

 ![CC pipeline automatically closing fixed issues](images/issue-mgmt-CC-flow-vuln-autoclosing.jpg "CC pipeline automatically closing fixed issues"){: caption="CC pipeline automatically closing fixed issues" caption-side="bottom"}

-## Setting the due date for incident issues
+## Managing due dates for incident issues
 {: #incident-issue-due-date-setting}

-If the incident issues are found in production, the `Due Date` property might be added to the issue to specify the grace period in which it must be fixed.
+When incident issues are found in production, the `Due Date` property is automatically added to specify the grace period in which the issue must be fixed.
 The duration of the grace period is determined by the severity of the found vulnerability.

+### Common due date scenarios
+{: #due-date-scenarios}

+The following scenarios describe how due dates are managed:

+- **Initial due date assignment**: When the CC pipeline finds an issue in production, it automatically calculates and sets a due date based on the issue's severity.
+- **Due date extension**: If you need more time to fix an issue, you can extend the due date after obtaining approval from a security focal.
+See [Postponing the due date](#due-date-postpone) for details.
+- **Overdue issues**: Even when issues become overdue, CI pipelines can still proceed with deployments as long as the new build does not make the production environment worse (pure risk management approach).
+This allows teams to continue delivering features while working to resolve security issues.

-For more information about customizing the grace periods, see [Configuring custom grace periods on the CC pipeline](/docs/devsecops?topic=devsecops-incident-issues#configure-custom-grace-period).
+For more information about customizing the grace periods, see [Configuring custom grace periods on the CC pipeline](#configure-custom-grace-period).

 ## Labeling incident issues
 {: #label-incident-issues}